ashlynpark/AntMarket/README.md

 Running:
 --> NPM start
----> and choose the appropriate dev. environment
+---> and choose the appropriate development environment